 Virginia is a land of history and beauty.
-From the beaches on the Atlantic Ocean to the Blue Ridge Mountains, past rolling hills with dogwood trees and mountain laurel, farms, and towns, Virginia is indeed for lovers as their advertising says.
+From the beaches on the Atlantic Ocean to the Blue Ridge Mountains, past rolling hills with dogwood trees and mountain laurels, farms, and towns, Virginia is indeed for lovers as their advertising says.
 But the Old Dominion is also for retirees, kids, teenagers, and families.

 Virginia was one of the original thirteen colonies before the American Revolution and one of the hotbeds of the Revolution.
-Historical sites abound, not only from the Revolution, but from the Civil War.
+Historical sites abound, not only from the Revolution but from the Civil War.
 Virginia is wonderful for history buffs.

 But if you want to get close to the natural side of Virginia, you need to go camping.
 Camping in this state offers incredible variety.
-If you love camping, or if you want to try it for the first time, here are eight of the best camping sites in Virginia.
+If you love camping, or if you want to try it for the first time, here are eleven of the best camping sites in Virginia.

 Cherrystone Family Camping Resort – BEST RATED